briandconnelly/nicheconstruct/paper/03_results.md

 # Results

+We use the model described earlier to follow the evolution of cooperation in a metapopulation of populations that are connected by spatially-limited migration.
+Individuals in these populations gain a limited number of adaptations that confer selective benefits.
+Adaptation is independent of cooperation.
+However, because cooperation increases population density, these populations have more mutational opportunities to gain adaptations.
+Cooperation can hitchhike along with these adaptations, which compensate for the cost of public good production.
+During this process, individuals also alter their environment based on the genotypes present in the population.
+This niche construction process can be either positive or negative, depending on its effects on fitness.
+Here, we explore how niche construction can favor the evolution of cooperation.
+Our simulation environment is defined by the parameter values listed in [Table 1](#tables).

 ## Niche Construction Maintains Cooperation

-Without the opportunity for adaptation ($L=0$), cooperators are switftly eliminated in competition with defectors (Figure 1).
+Without the opportunity for adaptation ($L=0$), cooperators are swiftly eliminated in competition with defectors (Figure 1).
 Despite an initial lift due to increased productivity, the cost of cooperation becomes disadvantageous as migration mixes the initially isolated populations.
 With adaptive opportunities ($L=5$, $\epsilon=0$), cooperators are maintained transiently (Figure 1B).
 Here, the additional mutational abilities provided by their larger sizes allows cooperator populations to more quickly adapt to their environment.
 As previously described by @HANKSHAW, however, this advantage diminishes as defector populations become equally adapted, and cooperators are outcompeted.
 When populations affect their environment and these changes feed back on selection, we find that cooperation can persist, perhaps indefinitely (Figure 1C, 3A).
 In these environments, cooperators maintain higher fitness than cooperators, which enables survival (Figure 3A).

 ## Fitness Increases do not Support Cooperation